Jeff Martin (Canadian musician): Jeff Martin 777 (2010–present)

 In 2010, Martin began work on new music with Jay Cortez and Malcolm Clark (formerly of The Sleepy Jackson) for a new album to be entitled "The Ground Cries Out" under the new band name of Jeff Martin 777.
 On January 10, 2011, the title track from the album was released on Martin's Myspace page.
 The Ground Cries Out was released in Canada on March 1, 2011, and has subsequently been released in Australia.
 Following a Jeff Martin 777 Canadian tour, the band toured Australia from May 2011.
 During the tour Martin announced a reunion of The Tea Party for some Canadian shows in July and August.
 Following the success of those shows, The Tea Party announced the reunion was permanent.

 As a record producer

-Martin was nominated as producer of the year at the 2000 Juno awards.
+Martin was nominated as producer of the year at the 2000 Juno awards for his work with The Tea Party.

-Martin has produced albums for Hundred Mile House's EP, The Jay Murphy Band's Propaganda, The Eternal's 'Under a New Sun' and Tenth Planet's The Prophet Curse EP.
+Martin has produced albums for Hundred Mile House's EP, The Jay Murphy Band's Propaganda, and Tenth Planet's The Prophet Curse EP.
 He also played upon Roy Harper's The Green Man.

-Martin recently produced the new album for Australian dark rock band The Eternal called 'Under A New Sun'.
-The album features a duet with singer Mark Kelson on the track 'The Sleeper'.
-Martin worked with emerging Australian band Lepers and Crooks to produce their debut album in 2016.
+Martin produced the album Under A New Sun by Australian dark rock band The Eternal.
+The album features a duet with singer Mark Kelson on the track "The Sleeper".

+He worked with Australian band Lepers and Crooks to produce their debut album in 2016.

-Martin's most recent work as a producer was with Australian indie-folk / rock duo Secret Solis.
-Jeff produced their debut EP, 'Deep Down' at River House Studios lending the band his instrumentation and voice as well.
-Martin plays all the heavy guitars, Hurdy Gurdy and synths including his Theremin.
+Martin produced the debut EP Deep Down for Australian indie folk rock duo Secret Solis at River House Studios.
+On the record, he plays all the heavy guitars, hurdy gurdy and synths including his Theremin, and contributed vocals.